KonstantinosRamm/RingAutoSample/README.md

 ## 📌 Overview
 In the textile industry, daily quality control requires sampling from **ring spinning machines**.
 Each machine may have up to **1200 spindles**, but only **48 specific samples** must be selected in sequence.
 Traditionally, this process is tracked manually in notebooks, which often caused **time delays** and **human errors**.

 This project provides a **digital tool** to streamline the workflow, combining backend logic with a frontend dashboard.
+It supports **CRUD operations**—you can **create, read, update, and delete** machine entries—making machine management fast and reliable.

+---
+## 🔗 Routes
+- `/` → Main page for sample selection and dashboard.
+- `/edit` → Modify existing machines (last samples, date picked, nominal count of the yarn).
+- `/delete` → Delete an existing machine.
+- `/add` → Add a new machine.
+- `/machines` → View all available machines and switch them on or off.
+- `/numbers` → View all machine samples for each block.

 ---